It is a self-limited disease, which means that it usually goes away.

-Infectious mononucleosis can cause swollen lymph nodes and they can become quite large and tender.
+Infectious mononucleosis can cause swollen lymph nodes, becoming quite large and tender.

 Cervical lymph nodes in the neck region are most likely to be affected.

-Usually, the lateral and posterior lymph nodes in the neck will also grow in size.
+Usually, the neck’s lateral and posterior lymph nodes will also grow in size.

 This symptom can give the appearance of swelling around the neck.